-Next steps will be to assess this modeling approach at larger spatial scales and with a broader suite of species that have different nesting habits and survey methods.
-That these methods have proven useful to model other bird populations with very different types of data input (the main paper) suggests that this approach is likely to be robust.
+Given the demonstrated suitability of this method to seabird populations, the next step will be to assess this modeling approach at larger spatial scales and with a broader suite of species that have different nesting habits and survey methods.
+That these methods have proven useful to model other bird populations with very different types of data input (the main Status of Birds paper) suggests that this approach is likely to be robust.
 Simulation testing with different data types and different underlying colony-level dynamics will also be needed before expanding the method more broadly.
 Of course, any statistical inference is only as good as the data input, so this approach cannot address issues such as being unaware of new colonies that have appeared since monitoring began.
 For highly dynamic systems where local colonies are driven by occupancy as well as population size, other modeling approaches may be more suitable (), or possibly combined with these Bayesian GAMMs to model presence and colony size collectively ().

+Original Discussion outline – we should just check that we’ve covered all these points:

 Methodological considerations